AlexHLinS/AlexHLinS/README.md

 - 👋 Hi, I’m @AlexHLinS
-- 👀 I’m interested in coding
+- 👀 I'm interested in coding and automation routines
 - 🌱 I’m currently using python

 <!---